DHI/WaterBench-MIKE21HD-Oresund/README.md

-# Hydrodynamical model of Øresund
+# Hydrodynamic model of Øresund
 This README file contains practical information and background information on the data.
 To view this markdown file in VScode, use ctrl+shift+v.
 The data can be cited as:

 DHI.
 (2024).
 Hydrodynamical model of Øresund: MIKE model setup, outputs and validation material (1.0) [Data set].
 Zenodo. doi: [10.5281/zenodo.14160710](10.5281/zenodo.14160710)